burntmustard/CS312-final/README.md

 I hope you have a great summer!

-*(P.S.
-I know the total points for this section is 25, but I have no spelling errors or mistakes, ;) so I should get two points)*
+*P.S.
+I know the total points for this section is 25, but I have no spelling errors or mistakes, so I should get two points :)*